tiliado/nuvolaplayer/doc/pages/apps/guidelines.md

  9. You have to create a `CHANGELOG.md` file with a limited subset of Markdown syntax (headings, links, bullet points).
     [Example with an unreleased initial release](https://raw.githubusercontent.com/tiliado/nuvolasdk/master/nuvolasdk/data/template/CHANGELOG.md).
     [Example with a few released releases](https://raw.githubusercontent.com/tiliado/nuvola-app-siriusxm/0d8432f18f6164b19b58b5b68b1ca4f3d260179d/CHANGELOG.md).

-10. You should test your script in Nuvola Player 3.0 first.
-When you are finished, feel free to submit your script for a code review.
-You will then receive a Tiliado developer account to test you script with Nuvola Player 3.1.
-    (Access to Nuvola Player 3.1 is restricted to Tiliado developers and Nuvola Patrons.)

 License
 =======